-The environmental and social characteristics promoted by this Sub-Fund include: Integration, the Sub-Fund promotes companies that:
+Integration, the Fund promotes companies that:

-- Integrate sustainability into their ongoing business model and strategy - Demonstrate a high degree of willingness to reduce their greenhouse-gas emissions (transitioning companies) or aim to be more energy efficient.
+- Successfully manage sustainability risks and opportunities within their operations and products/services. - Demonstrate a high degree of willingness to reduce their greenhouse-gas emissions (transitioning companies) or aim to be more energy efficient.

-Active ownership, the Sub-Fund seeks to influence issuers companies towards a more sustainable direction.
+Active ownership, the Fund seeks to influence issuers towards a more sustainable direction.
 This could include adopting new business models, lowering the emissions of the company or improving social requirements in the value chain.
 This could be done through direct dialogues with companies, collaboration with other asset managers or partners, or via collaborative initiatives.
 This could also be done by voting at the shareholder meetings, in support of, or against, specific shareholder- or management proposals.

-Exclusions, the Sub-Fund excludes companies that:
+Exclusions, the Fund excludes companies that:

-- Breach international norms and standards

-- Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Have exposure to fossil fuels or other activities with negative climate impact.
+- Breach international norms and standards - Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Have exposure to fossil fuels or other activities with a negative climate impact.

-The Sub-Fund can invest in companies that areis assessed to be in transformation in accordance with the are taken into account by the Management Company sustainability policy and are excluded from investment:
+The Fund can invest in companies that are assessed to be in transformation in accordance with the Management Company's sustainability policy.

-Management Company's sustainability policy.
-The Sub-Fund does not use a benchmark.
-Consequently, no benchmark has been designated for the purpose of attaining the environmental and social characteristics that the Sub-Fund promotes
+No benchmark has been designated for the purpose of attaining the environmental and social characteristics that the Sub-Fund promotes.

-Principle adverse impacts ("PAIs") from Table 1-Annex 1 of Regulation (EU) 2022/1288 (the "RTS"),
+Principle adverse impacts ("PAIs") from Table 1-Annex 1 of Regulation (EU) 2022/1288 (the "RTS"), are taken into account by the Management Company sustainability policy and are excluded from investment: